rivt-info/rivtinfo.github.io/docs/_sources/index.md.txt

 affect cost, quality and timeliness of built projects. **rivt** is a software tool designed to improve engineering documents using open source software principles and the collective wisdom of the engineering professions.
-It provides an opportunity for engineering professions to develop shared and reusable calculation libraries whose clarity and completeness can continuously improve by building on numerous contributions.
+It provides an opportunity for the professions to develop shared and reusable document libraries where clarity and completeness can continuously improve by building on numerous contributions.

 Many 21st century engineering technologies are fully developed, and design